Walid-Ahmed/imageclassifierSuite/README.md

  - VGG16
  - miniVGG as defined  in this [link](https://www.pyimagesearch.com/2019/02/11/fashion-mnist-with-keras-and-deep-learning)

-Besides these networks, the modelsFactory define some usefull neural networks that can be used  in classification.
+Beside these networks, the modelsFactory define some usefull neural networks that can be used  in classification.
 More and more networks will be added soon, however you can still define your own, add to this file and start training with it!

 # I-Train a CIFAR10